gremolin/feh-builder/README.md

 ## Bugs

-Falchion refines restrictions need a think, all refines available to each user currently.
+Falchion refines restrictions, all refines available to each user currently.

 ## OTHERS